-Consumers will seek out solutions to their injuries by going to the gym, recreation centre, home training, group fitness, yoga, pilates and bootcamps.
+Consumers will seek solutions to their injuries by going to the gym, recreation center, home training, group fitness, yoga, pilates, and boot camps.

 They will demand that people that provide those services know what to do with them.
 If they don’t know, they will keep looking until they find someone that can help them.

-A prime example of this is how large gyms ignored a large group of females that were looking to exercise.
-Curves set out to help these women and have grown to becoming one of the largest fitness chains in the world.
+A prime example is how large gyms ignored a large group of females looking to exercise.
+Curves set out to help these women and have grown to become one of the largest fitness chains in the world.

-These professions have taken them as far as they can.
-Now they need to move to exercises to fully overcome their injury, but they don’t know where to start.
+- These professions have taken them as far as they can.
+Now they need to move to exercises to overcome their injury fully, but they don’t know where to start.

 - Are you ready for the increase in clients with injuries?

-- Do you have the knowledge, tools, and experience to work with clients with injuries?
+- Do you have the knowledge, tools, and experience to work with injured clients?